danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/Part-2-Process-Inbound-Emails-with-AI/Outbound-Emails/README.md

    - Copy the API key for configuration

 2. **Configure Domain Authentication**:
-   - Set up domain authentication in SendGrid
+   - Be sure to set up domain authentication in SendGrid
    - Note your verified domain name

 ### 2. Update Configuration